Sad-AI-dev/Sad-AI-dev/README.md

 **`Gameplay Programmer / Software Architect`**

-I'm a junior programmer working in the game industry where I take pride and joy in implementing gameplay related systems.
+As a programmer, I take pride and joy in implementing gameplay related systems.
-During my time in the industry, I have participated in 10+ gamejams and worked on a large variety of group and solo projects.
+Over the years I participated in 10+ gamejams and worked on a large variety of group and solo projects.
-You can find my tools of choice and some of my favorite works below.
+You can find the Tools I've used and some of my favorite works below.

 ---